abhizeetyadav/abhizeetyadav.github.io/src/pages/about.md

 ### Contact
-Feel free to connect with me on LinkedIn or GitHub!
+Feel free free to connect with me on LinkedIn or GitHub!

 <!-- - **GitHub:** https://github.com/abhizeetyadav
 - **LinkedIn:** https://www.linkedin.com/in/iamdevopsengineer/